 was ‘You’ve got the job!’

-I remember we bought an old mobile shop to use as the group van which was great because it was that big it had room in the front for two sofas as well as space in the back for the gear.
+I remember we bought an old mobile shop to use as the group van which was great because it was so big that it had room in the front for two sofas as well as space in the back for the gear.
 The only problem was that when it was loaded up the back of the van was so low it would scrape along the road.
 We solved this by fitting some castors to it.
-Once when we unloaded it the roof got jammed under a club car park blocking the road so we had bring all the gear back out of the club and load it up again to be able to move it.
+Once when we unloaded it the roof got jammed under the club's underground car park blocking the road so we had to bring all the gear back out of the club and load it up again to move it out of the way.

-The poster shows from left to right: Micky Emms (Guitar), ?
-(Drums), Cliff Stoddart (Guitar), Martin Bland (Bass), Me (Keyboards) and Howard Baker (Vocals)
+The poster shows the first original line up of Warbeck.
+From left to right: Micky Emms (Guitar), Ted (Drums), Cliff Stoddart (Guitar), Martin Bland (Bass), Me (Keyboards) and Howard Baker (Vocals)